Work At ACON

 We’d love someone who has experience already in this area but people at all levels of experience are absolutely welcome to apply.
 We highly encourage Aboriginal and Torres Strait Islander people, people from CALD backgrounds, people with disabilities, and people of all genders to apply.

-For more information on the role, please contact Daniel McCarthy, Director of Regional Services, via email at dmccarthy@acon.org.au
+For more information on the role, please contact Scott Blakeman, Manager – People & Culture, via email at sblakeman@acon.org.au or (02) 9206 2090.

 All applications must include:

-2. Your Cover Letter outlining how you meet the Selection Criteria (max.
-6 pages); and
+2. Your Cover Letter outlining how you meet the Selection Criteria; and

 3. Your Resume.